Apellun/Django-Ads-Service/README.md

 ### Djoser + custom user model and user manager

-<p>For this project I used Djoser for the first time.
-I've read the documentation to implement it and used an example os custom User model and User manager to implement it correctly.
-Althogh the example of the User manager was provided by the course tutors, it still took some time to get it to work properly.
-I had the constant issue of it making a superuser through a ./manage.py command, but assign it a common user role, and then I got it to create superusers properly, it created common users with an admin role.
-I figured out the solution by now, but I still feel that I do not understand the User manager function in depth, information on the subject seems to be a bit scarce.</p>
+<p>For this project, I used Djoser for the first time.
+I've read the documentation and used a custom User model and User manager provided by course tutors to implement it correctly.
+It took some time to get the User manager to work properly.
+I had the constant issue of it making a superuser through a ./manage.py command, but assigning this user the non-admin role.
+When I got it to create superusers properly, it started creating common users with an admin role.
+I figured out the solution by now, but I still feel that I do not understand the User manager function in-depth, information on the subject seems to be a bit scarce.</p>

-### Different permissions for different actions of a viewset
+### Different permissions for different actions in a viewset

-<p>I also wrote multiple permissions for one viewset for the first time.
+<p>I wrote multiple permissions for one viewset for the first time.
 It was not particularly hard, because I was able to find a solution online.
-Nevertheless, I took some time to figure out how to incorporate it into the project for everything to work correctly.</p>
+Nevertheless, it took me some time to understand how to adjust it to the project correctly.</p>

 ### Auto user id attach

-<p>At first, the ad "create" action recieved value for the author field (a foreign key — owner user id) from the body of a query, like the title and the price of the ad.
-At some point I thought that it is weird to pass the id like that.
+<p>At first, the ads' endpoint "create" method has been receiving value for the author field (a foreign key — the ad owner's user id) from the body of a query, like the title and the price of the ad.
+At some point, I thought that it is weird to pass the id like that.
 I asked a senior colleague and he confirmed, that it is a weird thing to do, indeed.
-So I decided to rewrite the create method of a viewset for it to gain the author's id not through the body, but from the session details, automatically.
-I replaced a comments' create method as well, with some extra logic to also get the ad's id from a query parameter so that the comment would be tied to an ad also automatically.
-It's hardcode in a lot of ways, but I couldn't find a reference for a better way to do that.</p>
+I decided to replace the default "create" method of the viewset so it could get the author's id not from the body, but from the session details, automatically.
+My current solution for that is a hardcode, since I couldn't find a reference for a better way to do that.
+I used that solution in the comments' endpoint "create" method as well, with some extra logic so it also gets the ad's id from a query parameter and the created comment gets tied to an ad automatically.</p>

 ### Password reset email confirmation

-<p>For this part, adding Djoser settings to settings.py was easy, understanding how they work was hard.
-I found a tutorial for testing this functionality here <i>https://saasitive.com/tutorial/django-rest-framework-reset-password/</i>, put it into my project and adjusted it, so it would pass without mistakes.
-This way, I understood how the insides of Django + Djoser do the work and also became sure that I set everything correctly.
-Since it is not my code, an it helped me to understand the process, I kept author's comments for future reference.</p>
+<p>For this part, adjusting the settings.py was easy, but understanding how the Djoser reset_password endpoints and their methods work was hard.
+I found a tutorial for testing this functionality here https://saasitive.com/tutorial/django-rest-framework-reset-password/, put it into my project and adjusted the code of both the test and the api so that the test passed without mistakes.
+It helped me understand the functionality and become sure that I set everything correctly.
+I kept the author's comments for future reference.</p>